Konica Auto-Reflex

 at half format 24 x 18 mm

-Konica even had a lens specifically designed for the half format, the Zoom-Hexanon AR-H 47-100 mm / F3.5.
-This lens covers in half format a range from light to medium telephoto, image angle is roughly comparable to a 65-135mm lens with normal 24x36 mm image format.
-The lens cannot be used for the full-sized 24x36 mm images, because the image circle is too small and the light fall-off in the corners is too strong for proper exposure.
+There even is a lens specifically designed by Konica for use with the half format, the internal linkHexanon Zoom Lens Size 24x18 47-100 mm / 1:3,5.
+In half format, this lens covers a range from light to medium telephoto, image angle is roughly comparable to a 65-135 mm lens with full-size 24x36 mm image format.
+There are some limitations for use with full-sized 24x36 mm, because the image circle is too small and the light fall-off in the corners is too strong for proper exposure at some focal lengths.

 Like all its successors from the big Autoreflex series, the Auto-Reflex is extremely sturdily built and takes abuse well.
 The Copal metal focal plane shutter works reliably even under extremely cold conditions and after a very long time of use.
 As everyday camera, I would not recommend the Auto-Reflex, however – the meter with its external sensor is not as exact as the through-the-lens (TTL) meters of all successor models, especially under difficult lighting situations.
 The handling is more complicated, and the viewfinder indications are not as informative as on later Konica SLR models.
 Additionally, from today's point of view a hot shoe for flash photography is missing, the flash operation via PC synch cable ist quite cumbersome for snapshooting – although for demanding exposures the fitting of the flash on top of the camera is usually not the best position anyway.

-The Auto-Reflex is a fully equipped SLR.
-Beside the automatic exposure control with shutter priority, it provides a depth-of-field preview lever, a bright viewfinder, and a mirror lock-up function (with the self-timer).
+The Auto-Reflex is a well-equipped SLR.
+Beside the automatic exposure control with shutter priority, it provides a depth-of-field preview, a bright viewfinder, and a mirror lock-up function (with the self-timer).

 Like all the successing big Autoreflex cameras, the Auto-Reflex is quite big and – especially by today's standards – quite heavy.
 The Copal metal focal plane shutter is quite noisy, the sound can be disturbing on some occasions.

-Like many other cameras from this era, the Auto-Reflex uses a mercury oxyde battery for the light meter (1x type PX625).
-These batteries are not manufactured any more for environmental reasons and become more and more difficult to get.
-The usage of silver oxyde or alkaline batteries of the same size (V625U) causes wrong meter readings, because these batteries have different voltages.
+Like many other cameras from this era, the Auto-Reflex uses a mercury oxyde battery for the light meter (1pc. type PX625).
+These batteries are not being manufactured any more for environmental reasons and become more and more difficult to obtain.
+The usage of silver oxyde or alkaline batteries of the same size (V625U) causes incorrect meter readings, because these batteries have different voltages.
 There are several possibilities to fix this problem.
 You can find more information on the subject of internal linkmercury oxyde batteries if you follow the link.

 In 1968, the Auto-Reflex was superseded by the new Autoreflex T, the world's first 35 mm SLR camera to combine through-the-lens (TTL) metering and fully automatic exposure control.